egorovagency/ea-fluid-adaptability/README.md

 The `@e2agency/ea-fluid-adaptability` package provides a set of SCSS mixins and functions for easy handling of adaptive font and element size changes on a web page.

+## Docs

+You can find the full and detailed documentation [here](https://egorovagency.notion.site/ea-fluid-adaptability-en-030062c7043647d2af6afca3cd9a1eb3).

 ## Examples

 - Basic usage